 - Program Dates and Fees

 - Register for 3 weeks or more and receive a Multiweek Discount.
-Discount does not apply to the following Specialty weeks of June 26 – 30 and Ocean Quest.
+Discount does not apply to the Specialty weeks and Ocean Quest.